With thoughtful luminescence, Elizabeth Messina offers an intimate study of the female portrait

 In Messina’s work, it’s never about the props or the clothes, though they are important.
 Rather, she conveys depth and story in things as simple as the eyes or the position of a hand.
 Elizabeth Messina

-A look through Messina’s images showcases her distinct style, full of soft light and ultra-feminine.
+A through Messina’s images showcases her distinct style, full of soft light and ultra-feminine.
 As photographers, we often hear it preached that we need to “find our style and commit”—but for Messina, that ah-ha moment never came.
 Her style is simply a reflection of how she experiences the world.

 “My photographs and thus my ‘style’ is an extension of how I see,” she explains.
 “I didn’t decide to have a certain style but rather was drawn to some inner vision that I could not put words to.
 As my career and work evolved, I found myself drawn to making images that were evocative.
 I am still pulled to capturing images that feel intimate.
 I hope people stop and feel my work, and perhaps see a bit of themselves there too.”